mossrake/ai-trust-chain/PROJECT_CONTEXT.md

   - Example: Freezer monitor upgrades trust for "out of range" temperature sensor
 - **LLM integration**: For INTERPRETATION, not required for generation
   - Simple templates can generate explanations
-  - LLMs needed to understand and act on explanations
+  - AI (LLMs) may be used to understand and act on explanations

 ### 8. Blockchain Implementation
 - **SQLite for development**: Simple, file-based blockchain